Vidit210333/Agentic_AI_Financial_Analysis/README.md

 - crewai - For multi-agent orchestration
 - langchain - For LLM interactions
-- ollama - For running local LLMs
+- Gemini - For running API Based LLM
 - yfinance - For fetching stock data
 - streamlit - For the web interface
 - plotly - For interactive charts
 - And other data analysis libraries

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.